howonlee/howonlee.github.io/_posts/2020-02-12-I%20Add%2020%20Seconds%20of%20Latency%20to%20Every%20Website%20I%20Visit.md

 I have:

 - Deleted all variable pictures from YouTube with my adblock.
-The avatar of the people, the teaser images with people making obnoxious faces on them, etc.
+The avatars of the people, the teaser images with people making obnoxious faces on them, the logo, etc.
 - Not even considered the possibility of browsing the web without adblock anymore (the [good stuff](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en), too)
 - Used an [extension](https://chrome.google.com/webstore/detail/hide-youtube-comments/kehdmnjmaakacofbgmjgjapbbibhafoh) to remove all the comments from Youtube
 - Coerced old-style on Reddit without an infinite scroll